kbjorklid/GenAITextFeedback/memory-bank/progress.md

 ## What's Left to Build

 - Frontend UI for cover letter input and feedback display.
-- Backend API endpoint for receiving cover letter text.
 - Core text analysis logic for grammar, style, and tone.
 - Feedback generation and integration with the frontend.
 - (Potentially) Cover letter scoring/rating feature.

 ## Current Status

 Currently in the initial setup and documentation phase.
 Core memory bank documentation is initialized and updated with project details.
 Project architecture and technology stack are defined.
-Moving to the next phase of implementing the backend API and frontend UI.
+Backend API endpoint for receiving cover letter text is implemented.
+Moving to the next phase of implementing the backend logic and frontend UI.

 ## Known Issues